BossHobby/Docs/docs/Configuring-Quicksilver.md

 2. Check gyro orientation, make sure the model in the configurator moves as expected. (yaw does not show here)

-3. Make any uart changes needed to get smartadio or msp-vtx and serial rx to work.
+3. Make any uart changes needed to get smartaudio or msp-vtx and serial rx to work.

 4. Adjust Dshot, Digital Idle, Turtle Throttle percent and prop direction to suit.